RedFantom/practice-sql/README.md

-# practice-sql
+# Practice SQL
-Private set of solutions to W3School's SQLite exercises
+Set of Python files with SQLite Queries to practice with various SQLite databases.
+See the `databases/README.md` file for more information about the specific databases.